 Oh sacred spring and spirit.

 The sixty-second cantata of the cycle for Trinity Sunday.

 N.B.
 For comments upon the background and context of this work, refer to the previous chapter.

-C 165 is a slight work in comparison with both its sister cantata C 194 and C 20 (vol 2, chapter 2) which followed a week later, ushering in the chorale/fantasia cycle.
-But many may judge it to be a work superior to some of the other adaptations of earlier compositions that appear late in cycle 1; this is particularly true of the two recitatives.
+C 165 is a slight work in comparison with both its sister cantatas C 194 and C 20 (vol 2, chapter 2).
+The latter followed a week later, ushering in the chorale/fantasia cycle.
+But many may judge C 125 to be a work superior to some of the other adaptations of earlier compositions that appear late in cycle 1; this is particularly true of the two recitatives.
 There is no chorus but that aside, the overall structure is a familiar one, alternating arias and recitatives leading to a concluding chorale.
 All four voices are employed as soloists, uniting in the final movement.
 The instrumental support is for strings and continuo only, with a single bassoon stipulated but having no independent role.
 It merely adds bite to the bass line when required.

 If this sounds overly complicated, look at the bar-by-bar diagram below, the main subject designated as A and the semi-quaver passages by s/qu.
 The soprano enters at bar 9.